rainydio/wallet23/README.md

 ## Technicalities

-It is small, but relatively sophisticated contract written in ASM.
+Contract code located in [contract.fif] is small, but relatively sophisticated and is written in ASM.
 Notably position of request and key that made it within data cell depends on how recently it was used (last, prev, third).

 ### Methods